Marital rape: Relation to other forms of marital violence

 Although by the late 19th century courts were unanimously agreeing that husbands no longer had the right to inflict "chastisement" on their wives, the public policy was set at ignoring incidents deemed not 'serious enough' for legal intervention.
 In 1874, the Supreme Court of North Carolina ruled:

-"We may assume that the old doctrine, that a husband had a right to whip his wife, provided he used a switch no larger than his thumb, is not law in North Carolina.
+We may assume that the old doctrine, that a husband had a right to whip his wife, provided he used a switch no larger than his thumb, is not law in North Carolina.
 Indeed, the Courts have advanced from that barbarism until they have reached the position, that the husband has no right to chastise his wife, under any circumstances.

 But from motives of public policy, – in order to preserve the sanctity of the domestic circle, the Courts will not listen to trivial complaints.

 If no permanent injury has been inflicted, nor malice, cruelty nor dangerous violence shown by the husband, it is better to draw the curtain, shut out the public gaze, and leave the parties to forget and forgive.

-No general rule can be applied, but each case must depend upon the circumstances surrounding it."
+No general rule can be applied, but each case must depend upon the circumstances surrounding it.

 Today, husbands continue to be immune from prosecution in case of certain forms of physical abuse against their wives in some countries.
 For instance, in Iraq husbands have a legal right to "punish" their wives.
 The criminal code states that there is no crime if an act is committed while exercising a legal right.
 Examples of legal rights include: "The punishment of a wife by her husband, the disciplining by parents and teachers of children under their authority within certain limits prescribed by law or by custom".
 In 2010, the United Arab Emirates's Supreme Court ruled that a man has the right to physically discipline his wife and children as long as he does not leave physical marks.

-Wife-on-husband violence

-Although most research is focused on wives as victims of marital rape, husbands experience marital rape as well.
-Little research exists focusing on the specific situation of non-consensual wife-to-husband sexual relations, but evidence suggests that 13%-16% of men are victims of assault by marital or cohabitating partners in their lifetime.
-Research conducted by Morse (1995), Straus (1977-1978), and Straus and Gelles (1985) suggest that men and women have nearly the same annual rates of victimization of violence by a marital or cohabitating partner.
-One study that looked at lifetime experiences of marital and cohabitating partner violence found nearly equal rates of victimization among men and women.
-However, these statistics convey the larger topic of partner violence and do not reflect rates of marital rape.